 Priority Level Description Critical This is the highest priority level.
-Ports s the Critical level are guaranteed to rece power before any of the ports assigned the other priority levels.
+Ports set to the Critical level are guaranteed to receive power before any of the ports assigned to the other priority levels.
 High Ports set to the High level receive power only when all the ports assigned to the Critical level are already receiving power.
-This is the lowest priority level.
-Ports the Low level receive power only who the ports assigned to the Critical and levels are already receiving power.
-The level is the default setting.
+Low This is the lowest priority level.
+Ports set to the Low level receive power only when all the ports assigned to the Critical and High levels are already receiving power.
+This level is the default setting.

-Nede Command Description Node Command Description enable show poe This command displays the PoE configurations and status. enable show poe schedule port PORT_ID This command displays the PoE port schedule configurations. configure poe (disable enable) This command disables or enables the global PoE for the Switch. configure poe total-power This command configures the total power which the Switch can support. interface poe (disable enable) This command enables or disables the PoE function on the specific port. interface poe priority (critical high low) This command configures the priority of the PoE function for the specific port. critical: The highest priority. high: The middle priority. low: The lowest priority.
+Node Command Description enable show poe This command displays the PoE configurations and status. enable show poe schedule port PORT_ID This command displays the PoE port schedule configurations. configure poe (disable enable) This command disables or enables the global PoE for the Switch. configure poe total-power This command configures the total power which the Switch can support. interface poe (disable enable) This command enables or disables the PoE function on the specific port. interface poe priority (critical high low) This command configures the priority of the PoE function for the specific port. critical: The highest priority.high: The middle priority.low: The lowest priority.